le0kar0ub1/SecondBreath/README.md

 To use this bootloader you must provide the classical symbol entry `_start`.

-The kernel is loaded in higher half but no memory mapping is provided by the bootloader.
+The kernel is loaded in higher half but no memory mapping is provided by the bootloader so far.

 You must then use a `virtToPhys` operation on every absolute addressing.